ECNTechnology/mycloudpbx-kb/guides/mycloudpbx/call-recordings.md

 ### Enabling Call Recording Encryption.

-To enable call recording encryption you will first need to log into the https://my.mycloudpbx.com.au Portal.
+To enable call recording encryption you will first need to log into the company Portal.

 Once logged in, click on '**_My Services_**' and then expand the '**_Voice_**' section.